For those interested in the full demographic profile of the Lunigiana a detailed analysis is available on the AdminStat Italia web site.

 Although Italy has had a national health service since 1978, there are stark differences in performance between regions.
 Marche, Molise and Basilicata offer particularly poor standards of care whilst Valle d’Aosta and Liguria offer some of the best.

-Comprehensive healthcare statistics for Tuscany may readily be obtained from the Azienda Usl Toscana nord ovest web site.
+Comprehensive healthcare statistics for Tuscany may readily be obtained from the Regione Toscana web site.
 Key elements relating to the province of Massa Carrara as reported in 2016 for 18-69 year olds (unless otherwise stated) are as follows:

 - 29% of males and 26% of females smoke (UK 2018: 16% males & 12% females)